Joints of varieties: Introduction

 \cref{thm:car-lines} strengthens \cref{thm:mult-lines} (multijoints of lines).
 The exponent in $M(p)^{1/(d-1)}$ on the left-hand side is optimal as can be easily seen by duplicating every element in each set of lines $m$ times for some large $m$.

-Yang~\cite{Yang} studied a generalization of \cref{thm:car-lines} to joints of varieties with multiplicities, but as earlier, his upper bound holds only for bounded degree varieties in $\RR^d$ and also carries an $+o(1)$ error term in the exponent.
+Yang~\cite{Yang} studied a generalization of \cref{thm:car-lines} to joints of varieties with multiplicities, but as earlier, his upper bound only holds in $\RR^d$, carries an $+o(1)$ error term in the exponent, and the leading constant depends on the maximum degree of the varieties.

 Our main result, below, generalizes the above to joints of varieties counted with multiplicities.
 It generalizes all previously stated results.

 \begin{theorem}[Joints of varieties with multiplicities] For each $i = 1, \dots, r$, let $\cV_i$ be a multiset of $k_i$-dimensional varieties in $\FF^d$, where $d = k_1 + \cdots + k_r$.
 Let $M(p)$ denote the number of tuples of varieties $(V_1, \dots, V_r) \in \cV_1 \times \cdots \times \cV_r$ that form a joint at $p$.
 Summing over all such joints $p$, we have